\n\n

 CEO Michael T. Smith has indicated Hongkong Land is exploring additional gateway city fund vehicles beyond Singapore.
 The most likely candidates based on the company's existing portfolio are Hong Kong's Central district and potentially major mainland China cities such as Beijing or Shanghai, though regulatory complexity in China may delay any mainland-focused vehicle.

-Grade A office yields in Singapore's Raffles Place and Marina Bay precincts currently range from approximately 3.5% to 4.0%, based on market data from major commercial brokerages.
+Grade A office benefits in Singapore's Raffles Place and Marina Bay precincts currently range from approximately 3.5% to 4.0%, based on market data from major commercial brokerages.
 Capital values in these precincts have remained relatively resilient compared to other Asia-Pacific gateway cities, supported by limited new supply and strong demand from financial services and technology tenants.